BBGuy/commerce_stock/README.txt

 1. Download commerce_stock.
 2. Enable the Commerce Stock API, Commerce Simple Stock, and Commerce Simple Stock Rules modules.
+3. Go to people > permissions  and make sure that that you and other relevent roles have the "Administer commerce stock settings".
-3. Go to Home > Administration > Store > Configuration > Stock management.
+4. Go to Home > Administration > Store > Configuration > Stock management.
-4. Select the "simple stock management" tab.
+5. Select the "simple stock management" tab.
-5. Check the product types you want simple stock to manage and hit submit.
+6. Check the product types you want simple stock to manage and hit submit.

 Important:
   You may need to clear caches after installing and enabling stock for your products.
 Rules will show errors for the stock rules until you enable stock on at least one product.